lennon7c7/matomo/CONTRIBUTING.md

 ## How to submit code improvements via pull requests?

-You can help contribute to Matomo codebase via Pull Requests, see [Contributing to Matomo core](https://developer.matomo.org/guides/contributing-to-piwik-core)
+You can help contribute to codebase via Pull Requests, see [Contributing to core](https://developer.matomo.org/guides/contributing-to-piwik-core)